harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Yet it was in the early 70s that the lipid hypothesis began to take hold.
 The result was a series of diets that emphasized carbohydrates over protein and fats.
 The pre-game meal of beef was giving way to one of lasagna or spaghetti.

 The magazines of 1970 mirrored this confusion.
-For example, in an issue of Strength &amp;amp; Health, publisher Hoffman praises the African Masai tribe for their reverence of whole milk, while in his other publication, Muscular Development, he recommends skim milk because it is lower in saturated fats.
+For example, in an issue of Strength & Health, publisher Hoffman praises the African Masai tribe for their reverence of whole milk, while in his other publication, Muscular Development, he recommends skim milk because it is lower in saturated fats.
 (The vast majority of the nation was now drinking pasteurized milk--long time strength trainer Jim Bryan remembers avoiding raw milk because he was given the impression that it was dangerous.)
 MuscleMag publisher Bob Kennedy told his readers not to let anyone scare them away from eggs.
 Frank Zane, Mr. Olympia champion from 1977-79, was still eating the old way with plenty of eggs, lamb, beef, pork, heart, liver, raw milk, protein powder, vegetables, fruit with some potato and brown rice, educating his readers on the misconception of cholesterol and warning against over-consumption of polyunsaturated vegetable oils.
 But in Iron Man, Sterri Larson was telling readers that the diet of the bodybuilder was not necessarily one to produce good health.
 He believed that eggs were the best for both building muscle and losing fat, but that saturated fat and cholesterol could prove hazardous.
 According to bodybuilder Brian Horton, some of the athletes were now eating chicken and fish instead of beef and eggs.

 STEROID USE